 Make sure your scratching post has a nice scratching surface for your cat, and be sure it’s sturdy enough that it won’t get knocked over when your cat uses it.

-The wonderful thing about a free standing scratching post is that you can move them anywhere.
+The wonderful thing about a free-standing scratching post is that you can move them anywhere.
 If you rearrange the furniture, it’s easy to move.
 Kitty decided she’d rather scratch the other end of the couch, move the scratching post to discourage scratching on the furniture!

-Free standing scratching posts will have a bigger base since they aren’t secured from the top.
+Freestanding scratching posts will have a bigger base since they aren’t secured from the top.

 If you’re limited on floor space, a wall-mounted scratching post might be just the thing.
 These can be installed with your cat’s height taken into consideration for the perfect scratching session.

-If your cat is a horizontal scratcher, a scratching lounge just might suite.
+If your cat is a horizontal scratcher, a scratching lounge just might suit.
 These unique pieces of cat furniture can be a good place to nap or play.
 It could be the next great thing to get your cat!